 - Business Statistics and Statistics for the Behavioral Sciences

-Note: Many ALEKS courses are not for college credit, use their “higher ed.” tab and look for those marked “ACE Evaluated.”
+Note: Many ALEKS courses are not for college credit, use their “course products.” tab and look for those marked “ACE Credit Courses.”

 To squeeze the MOST bang for your buck out of ALEKS, a good strategy is to use your favorite homeschool math curriculum, and when you’re confident that your student knows it, simply register for ALEKS at that time.
 They’ll progress through the course quickly (target: under 1 month) for only $20.